zameer96/flask_weather_api/README.md

 ## API Key

 Make sure to replace the placeholder API key in the `.env` file with a valid key for the weather service you're using.

+## Trade Offs
+The current architecture only supports single weather service API, what if we need to have multiple Weather APIs.

+We're saving the complete raw response of API in the WeatherRequestLog Table.
+It might take some extra space, but since we have the data we can also change the response schema by adding/removing keys from it.
+(Better to just run a cron job that would delete the old data after n days)

+## Potential Improvements
+-> use Adapter pattern to handle multiple Weather API channels, if one fails then fallback to other (this might increase response time but still, bettter than responding with API error)